-- 4 In the Repository Options area, click Refresh and ER/Studio will automatically detect Repositories already installed on your network.
-You can also manually enter the Repository Server machine name in the specified field. - NOTE: If the Repository list on the ER/Studio main menu is unavailable, check to see if you have a valid license.
-You can check this by clicking Help > About ER/Studio.
+- 4 In the Repository Option area, click Refresh and ER/Studio® Data Architect will automatically detect Repositories already installed on your network.
+You can also manually enter the Repository Server machine name in the specified field. - NOTE: If the Repository list on the ER/Studio® Data Architect main menu is unavailable, check to see if you have a valid license.
+You can check this by clicking Help > About ER/Studio® Data Architect.
 This will display the names of the modules you have installed.
 If you do not see RepoClient or it is unavailable then you can request an evaluation extension to trial the software for 14 days.
-After that a permanent license is required. - 5 In the Active File Directory, enter the directory path where the local ER/Studio .DM1 diagram files will be saved. - ER/Studio manages a local working copy of the data model and submits changes you have made to this file to the Repository or, conversely, updates changes others have made in the Repository in order to update your locally managed file.
-All of this you control through the sophisticated Review Changes user interface. - NOTE: The Active File directory should be on your local machine and not a network location.
-You will need read/write privileges on this path.
+After that a permanent license is required.

+5 In the Active File Directory, enter the directory path where the local ER/Studio® Data Architect DM1 diagram files will be saved.

+ER/Studio® Data Architect manages a local working copy of the data model and submits changes you have made to this file to the Repository or, conversely, updates changes others have made from the Repository in order to update your locally managed file.
+All of this you control through the sophisticated Review Changes user interface.

+- NOTE: The Active File directory should be a directory on your local machine and not on a network location.
+You will need read/write privileges on this path. - 6 In the Repository Options dialog, click the Enterprise Portal tab. - 7 Enter the specifics of the Enterprise Portal you will be connecting to.